ds7-ds/Model-Airport/Engineering/Software Engineering/Planning/Code Documentation/Python Classes Documentation.md

 4. Once setup is complete, if no user input is available for x amount of time, airport runs automatically through next() function.
 If user input is detected, then error checking is done.
 When verified, the next(command) is called.

+4. If the client wants a model airport status, then just call status() and pass the information to ModelAirport.js to send it to the client.

-5. Repeat Step 4 until the model airport time limit is reached.
+5. Repeat Step 4 and 5 until the model airport time limit is reached.
 If time limit is reached, call the end().
 Also, send a end request to the caller program ModelAirport.js.

 '''